napari/cookiecutter-napari-plugin/PROMPTS.md

 If you choose `sphinx`, the relevant config files will be placed in a `sphinx` folder at the root of your plugin directory.
-For more information on using `sphinx` for your plugin documentation, checkout the [sphinx documentation](https://www.sphinx-doc.org/en/master/).
+For more information on using `sphinx` for your plugin documentation, check out the [sphinx documentation](https://www.sphinx-doc.org/en/master/).

 ## license